cositools/cosi-data-challenges/README.md

 **Goals:** <br />
 1. What are the goals of this challenge. <br />

+### 3C 279

+**Data Files:** <br />
+3C279_3months_unbinned_data.fits.gz

+**Input Models:**  <br />
+The spectral data is for 3C 279 high, which represent the high state of the source, and the flux is increased by 100x its nominal value.
+The source is polarized with a polarization fraction of 19.62%, and a randomly chosen polarization angle of 45 degrees (in IAU convention).

+**Goals:** <br />
+1. Measure the polarization fraction and angle.

 ## Dark Matter
 Internal ToDo (Yu):
 1. Provide more info about models.